zalando/skipper/docs/kubernetes/ingress-controller.md

 The answer depends on your setup and complexity requirements.
-In the simplest case you could add one A record in your DNS `*.<mydomain.org>` to your frontend loadbalancer IP that directs all traffic from `*.<mydomain.org>` to all Kubernetes worker nodes on TCP port 9999.
+In the simplest case you could add one A record in your DNS `*.<mydomain.org>` to your frontend load balancer IP that directs all traffic from `*.<mydomain.org>` to all Kubernetes worker nodes on TCP port 9999.

-A more complex setup we use in production and can be done with something that configures your frontend loadbalancer, for example [kube-aws-ingress-controller](https://github.com/zalando-incubator/kube-ingress-aws-controller), and your DNS, [external-dns](https://github.com/kubernetes-incubator/external-dns) automatically.
+A more complex setup we use in production and can be done with something that configures your frontend load balancer, for example [kube-aws-ingress-controller](https://github.com/zalando-incubator/kube-ingress-aws-controller), and your DNS, [external-dns](https://github.com/kubernetes-incubator/external-dns) automatically.